halidm/realtokenize/README.md

 ## Smart Contracts

-- **RealEstateNFT**: ERC721 token representing real estate properties
+1. **RealEstateNFT**: ERC721 token representing real estate properties
+2. **Regulator**: Controls property transfers and provides escrow services for sales
+3. **Vault**: Holds NFTs and issues corresponding tokens
-- **BasketToken**: ERC20 token representing fractional ownership
+4. **BasketToken**: ERC20 token representing fractional ownership of properties

-- **Vault**: Contract for depositing NFTs and minting basket tokens
+## Docs

+For detailed documentation about the smart contracts and system architecture, see [Contract Overview](./docs/contract-overview.md).
+All documentation files are located in the `./docs` folder.

 ## License